Every Marvel movie coming in the next few years

 At the moment, we don’t know when each film will be released, only WHICH films are in the pipeline – but now that Disney have revealed the upcoming release dates for all their upcoming Marvel projects, we’ve made a few educated guesses as to when each film will actually be coming out.

-Hopefully we’ll find out the full truth at Disney’s D23 event at the end of August, which is set to unveil the new slate of movies officially, but until then here’s what we can expect.
+Hopefully we’ll find out the full truth at Marvel’s Hall H panel at San Diego Comic-Con, which is set to unveil the new slate of movies officially, but until then here’s what we can expect.

 Note: this article may be updated when new information is presented.